woocommerce/woocommerce/readme.txt

 * Initial Release.
 Woo!

 == Upgrade Notice ==

+= 1.4.4 =
+Minor update.
+If you encounter any problems with the store/category pages after upgrade simply go to Settings > Permalinks and hit 'save'.

 = 1.4 =
 Major update with plenty of optimisations and new features.
 Changes to note: